fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/Clinton-Fire-Salazar-TPP.md

   If Hillary Clinton is against the TPP, why did she just put a pro-TPP lobbyist in charge of personnel for her administration?
 social_description: Is she really against the TPP?
-twittertext:
-  Tell Hillary Clinton: >-
-    If you oppose the TPP, fire pro-TPP lobbyist Ken Salazar from your transition team.
+twittertext: 'Tell Hillary Clinton: If you oppose the TPP, fire pro-TPP lobbyist Ken Salazar from your transition team.'
 ---
 ## Personnel is Policy